courtois-neuromod/cneuromod-things/fLoc/floc.rois/code/README.md

 ### 3.2 Warp parcels and ROI masks from CVS to MNI space

-Use Freesurfer and FSL to convert CVS parcels and masks from CVS to MNI space as a intermediate step to deriving masks in subject space.
-Instructions to convert parcels from CVS (cvs_avg35) to MNI space are found [here](https://neurostars.org/t/freesurfer-cvs-avg35-to-mni-registration/17581).
+Use Freesurfer and FSL to warp CVS parcels and masks to MNI space as a intermediate step to deriving masks in subject space.
+Instructions to convert parcels from CVS (cvs_avg35) to MNI space can be found [here](https://neurostars.org/t/freesurfer-cvs-avg35-to-mni-registration/17581).

 First, you'll need FLS and Freesurfer installed, and your ``$FSLDIR`` and ``$SUBJECTS_DIR`` variables defined.
-You can check by making sure that typing ``$SUBJECTS_DIR`` in your terminal returns a directory path.
+You can check by making sure that typing ``$SUBJECTS_DIR`` in your terminal returns a directory path. \
 Something like ``/home/my_username/.local/easybuild/software/2020/Core/freesurfer/7.1.1/subjects``. \
 *Note: load ``StdEnv/2020``, ``gcc/9.3.0``, ``fsl/6.0.3``, and ``freesurfer/7.1.1`` modules to run the following commands on Alliance Canada.*